rbryangreen/fetch-fbook/README.md

         $ brew tap homebrew/cask

+Then, use homebrew to install node

+        $ brew install node

 ### Ruby
 Although MacOS comes with Ruby pre-installed, it doesn't provide all the permissions needed to run tests successfully.
 For this reason, you should install a separate Ruby version using `RVM`, which is also a gemset manager.